comphonia/interactive-blockchainJS/readme.md

 Just the block chain implementation - [https://repl.it/@comphonia/jsblockchain](https://repl.it/@comphonia/jsblockchain)

 > note: This is just an interactive experience, the implementaiton here is on the client side and elements of the implementation have been adapted to fit the user experience.
-This is should not be adopted for a production blockchain application as-is.
+This should not be adopted for a production blockchain application as-is.

  ### Dev-notes:
 Nonces are usually fixed by the application and a change in setup/hardware does not change the nonce value as it is implemented in this application, a better hardware just means better processing power to solve the hash.

 Charging a fee for proof of work is not implemented, this can lead to spamming and DDOS

-### Known Issues
+### To-do / Fix
+- [ ] Add an manual/on-boarding for new users.
-- [ ] Genesis & Airdrop blocks UI not spawning onStart
+- [ ] Genesis & Airdrop blocks UI not added to the chain onStart.
-- [ ] User balance is not reduced per transaction, this leads to a negative balance when multiple transactions are queued.
+- [ ] User balance is not reduced per transaction, this leads to a negative balance when multiple transactions <= available balance are queued but their total in the transaction is more than the balance.
 - [ ] No visual mining feedback.

 ### Documentation